DevExpress/devextreme-demos/JSDemos/Demos/TreeView/HierarchicalDataStructure/description.md

 A hierarchical array contains items that can nest other items.
-To bind the TreeView to such an array locally, assign it to the [items[]](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/) property as shown in this demo.
-If you want to process the local array or bind the TreeView to remote data, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object and specify the [dataSource](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataSource) property instead of **items[]**.
+To bind the TreeView to such a local array, assign it to the [items[]](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/) property as shown in this demo.
+If you want to process the array or bind the TreeView to remote data, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object and specify the [dataSource](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataSource) property instead of **items[]**.

 No matter which property is used, each node object should include the following mandatory fields: